JoaoV-dev1/JoaoV-dev1/README.md

 - 👋 Hi, I’m @JoaoV-dev1
 - 👀 I’m interested in technology and new information, I love how the world is modernizing and updating
-- 🌱 I’m currently learning python, SGBD, Assembly, html, css and Java
+- 🌱 I’m currently learning python, SGBD, Assembly, html, css, JavaScript and Java
 - 📫 How to reach me jvsp2006@gmail.com

 <!---